tonyli7/Donaldify/README.md

   - the "View All (Posts)" is working now!
 - 10/17
   - homepage and login modal are complete
+  - register is working!
+  - have a very nice login popup :)
+  - able to read & write posts now

 # Reach Structure
 - Home (About) Page